SeanUnland/Unit2-React-Project/ProjectWorksheet.md

 ## Code Snippet

-This is the code I used to bring in my API through Contenful.
+This is the code I used to bring in my API data through Contenful.
 I used a class component which fetched my API through my client.js component which stored my data for the Contenful API.

 ```
 class App extends React.Component {